Costeer/Gruvbox-Material-Themes/README.md

 *made using https://krita-artists.org/t/plugin-theme-creator-extension/62953*

 **how to install**

-1) download the theme in the "Krita Theme" folder
+1) Download the theme in the "Krita Theme" folder.

-2) open krita
+3) Open krita.

-3) click on "Settings"
+5) Click on "Settings".

-4) click on "Manage resources"
+7) Click on "Manage resources".

-5) click on "Open resource folder"
+9) Click on "Open resource folder".

-6) open the "color-schemes" folder (create one if you can't find it)
+11) Open the "color-schemes" folder (create one if you can't find it).

-7) drag the "gruvboxy.colours" file inside the "color-schemes" folder
+13) Drag the "gruvboxy.colours" file inside the "color-schemes" folder.

-8) apply the theme in krita
+15) Apply the Theme in krita.

 #
 ### Discord